workgroupengineering/Documentation/tutorials/music-store-app/add-data-persistence.md

 ## Persisting Music Collection

 Persistence is the job of the business logic \(`model`\) code.
-However here we will see its very simple to wire this up to the UI.
+However here we will see it's very simple to wire this up to the UI.

 Add the following method to `AlbumViewModel` this will call our backend logic to save the Album to the users collection.
 The backend also provides a way to cache the album bitmap.
 It provides us a stream we can save our bitmap to.